kumuluz/kumuluzee-samples/kumuluzee-config-zookeeper/README.md

 This tutorial will guide you through the steps required to create a simple REST service that exposes configuration properties retrieved with a built-in configuration framework and KumuluEE config extension.
 We will develop a simple REST service with just one resource:
-* GET http://localhost:8080/v1/config - list of all configuration properties from configuration file
+* GET http://localhost:8080/v1/config - list of all configuration properties from configuration framework

 We will follow these steps:
 * Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)